pantamit2003/Data-Visualization-Supermarket-/README.md

 | Order ID                | Unique identifier for each order.                               | INT        |

 # Approach Used
-1. Data Preparation: Used Pandas for cleaning and preparing the movie dataset, handling missing values, and formatting data for analysis.
+1. Data Preparation: Used Pandas for cleaning and preparing the movie dataset, handling missing values, and formatting data for analysis
-2. Numerical Analysis: Leveraged NumPy for numerical operations like calculating statistics and aggregating data to uncover insights.
-3. Visualization: Created visualizations using Matplotlib to visualize trends, distributions, and relationships in the movie data.
+2. Visualization: Created visualizations using Matplotlib to visualize trends, distributions, and relationships in the movie data.
-4. Feature Engineering: Utilized Pandas to transform data, including splitting the release date into month, year, and country for better analysis.
+3. Feature Engineering: Utilized Pandas to transform data, including splitting the release date into month, year, and country for better analysis.
-5. Insights Generation: Combined Pandas, NumPy, and Matplotlib to derive actionable insights and present findings effectively.
+4. Insights Generation: Combined Pandas, NumPy, and Matplotlib to derive actionable insights and present findings effectively.